Henry Eyring diary, 1877-1896 PDF

 - Collection Number

-- The Henry Eyring papers (1877-1896) contain a journal written by Henry Eyring, as well as a biography titled, "Life Sketch of Bertah Eyring."
+- The Henry Eyring diary (1877-1896) also includes a typescript.
+Included with the diary is a biography titled, "Life Sketch of Bertah Eyring."

 - University of Utah Libraries, Special Collections.